 Emily Holmes' research group

-Emotional Mental Imagery Lab (EMIL) for Therapy Innovation
+Emotional Mental Imagery Lab (EMIL) for psychological treatment development

 The work in Emily Holmes' research group is underpinned by a core interest in mental health science, and the translation of basic findings to create innovations to improve psychological treatments.
 The research combines perspectives from clinical and experimental psychology.
 It takes an interdisciplinary approach including psychology, psychiatry, cognitive science, neuroscience and so forth.

-Emily Holmes is also a Visiting Professor in Clinical Psychology at the Department of Psychiatry at University of Oxford and holds a Honorary Appointment at the MRC Cognition and Brain Sciences at Cambridge.
+Emily Holmes is also a Visiting Professor in Clinical Psychology at the Department of Psychiatry at the University of Oxford and holds Honorary Appointment at the MRC Cognition and Brain Sciences, Cambridge, UK.

 - To use psychological science to investigate the mechanisms underlying psychological disorders, with a particular focus on mental imagery.